- 1 What is an administration order in the UK?

 When you have paid off an administration order in full, you are entitled to request a ‘certificate of satisfaction’ from the county court to confirm that your debts have been settled.
 There is a £15 fee payable for this service.

-The details of your administration order will remain on the Register of Judgments, Orders and Fines for 6 years, however, your file should be marked to show that the debts and order have been satisfied.
+The details will remain on the Register of Judgments, Orders and Fines for 6 years, however, your file should be marked to show that the debts have been satisfied.
 When you complete a composition order, you are still able to request a certificate of satisfaction, but any individual county-court judgments or other debts on your credit file will not be marked as satisfied as they will not have been paid in full.

-Once an administration order is complete, your creditors will not be able to take any further action against you and cannot commence legal proceedings – even if you paid a lesser amount than you originally owed through a composition order.
+Once it is complete, your creditors will not be able to take any further action against you and cannot commence legal proceedings – even if you paid a lesser amount than you originally owed through a composition order.

 How long does an administration order last?